H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 In the current `Ms. Jarvis ULTIMATE` main brain, BBB and truth signals complement a dedicated NBB prefrontal cortex stage.
 Each `/chat` call records both a planner‑level layer and an `"nbb_prefrontal_cortex"` layer in the `consciousness_layers` array, then attaches a separate `truth_verdict` summarizing BBB judgments about the input.
 The null guard ensures this attachment never raises a `KeyError` even when the BBB `/truth` response omits `truth_score`.

 When a response is produced, the output guard uses the BBB `/filter` endpoint to filter the text before it is returned.
 If the BBB is unhealthy or returns HTTP 500, the output guard is fail-open: the content passes through unchanged, the failure is logged, and the pipeline completes.
 A background RAG task stores new experiences only when they pass de‑duplication and basic safety checks.
 In this way, I‑containers and PostgreSQL `msjarvis` / `gisdb` long‑term memory (5,416,521 GBIM entities, 13 GB PostGIS spatial data) are protected both by neurobiological prefrontal control and by explicit barrier and truth‑filter modules.
 As of March 21, 2026, the judge pipeline's `bbb_check_verdict` adds a third protection point at the judge coordination layer.
+As of March 22, 2026, the steganography aggregation fix ensures that critical/high-threat steganography detections correctly block content at all three protection points.

 ---